IsmayeelKhan77/My-Wireshark-learning-Progress/README.md

 ---

 ## Proof of skill:
--I'm putting every screenshot of data analisys in separate files, you can check it out if you want.
+- I'm putting every screenshot in separate files, you can check it out if you want.
 ---

 ## 📌 Key Learnings